 - Click Yes to accept the license agreement.

 - The installer asks where you want to extract the files.
 It's convenient to have it in the same place as the WinDirStat installer, so we recommend you extract it to your Downloads folder.
 Click Browse, highlight Downloads, and click OK.

 - Click OK to extract the files.

 - Click OK to close the installer.

-If you copy the fciv.exe file into your C:\Windows directory, the command works from any directory or drive in the command prompt.
+If you copy the fciv.exe file to your C:\Windows directory, the command works from any directory or drive in the command prompt.